software-engineering-amsterdam/software-construction/2017-2018/README.md

 DevGrade
 --------

-Will be given on Thursdays' results.
+Will be given on last Tuesdays' results.
 Can lower the grade by 0.2 for crimes against each of the following:

 - the usage of git
 - not answering any questions at the start of the lecture